 We should be stock piling this - quality and price don’t intersect so well very often. — a year ago

 Last vintage from Bressler, grapes going to Anomaly vineyards now.
 Was on the customer list at the start for a few years and still have 01 and 02 (popped an 02 a year ago and it was great) in the cellar.
 Grabbed some 2014s at a great price.
 For Napa, Bressler was always worth seeking...premium valley floor fruit, Mia Klein winemaker, and under $100 release price.

 1 hour decant (little sediment).
 A splended inky dark magenta color.
 On the nose: floral, sandlewood, black cherry and plum, cedar, vanilla marshmallows.
-Taste: Elegant and smooth, soft tannins with blackberry, blueberry, chocolate, with a spicy cedar medium plus finish....ready to go another 15 years. — a year ago
+Taste: Elegant and smooth, soft tannins with blackberry, blueberry, chocolate, with a spicy cedar medium plus finish....ready to go another 15 years. — 2 years ago